 The best first step towards ensuring Data Security is to use Spotless Data's Machine Learning Filters.

-The first step towards achieving data security is ensuring that the data one's organisation are entrusted with are trustworthy, quality data.
-This of itself is a great reason why all organisations would benefit from using Spotless Machine Learning filters, which root out Rogue Data with the end result being data that are spotlessly clean.
+The first step towards achieving data security is ensuring that the data entrusted to one's organisation are trustworthy, quality data.
+This of itself is a great reason why all organisations would benefit from using Spotless Machine Learning filters, which root out Rogue Data with the result being data that are spotlessly clean.

 A journalist from the UK's Guardian newspaper recently asked the dating site Tinder for the data they had about her as she had been a user there for a while.
 They sent her 800 pages of data, all based on her interactions with this one site.
-With ever tighter regulations making it easier than ever for individuals (and not merely journalists) to demand that they too promptly receive whatever data your organisation has about them in a format where they can easily access and understand said data, all organisations need to have the data quality which will allow them to easily and swiftly fulfill this obligation with the minimum of effort on their part.
-Needless to say, excuses that the data are just too difficult to retrieve or to present in an easy-to-read format are unlikely to be received kindly by any judges, should your organisation be unfortunate enough to be unable to complete this what is a basic demand in the modern world.
+Ever tighter regulations are making it easier than ever for individuals (and not merely journalists) to demand that they too promptly receive whatever data your organisation has about them in a format where they can easily access and understand said data.
+So all organisations need to have the data quality which will allow them to seamlessly and swiftly fulfill this obligation with the minimum of effort on their part.
+Excuses that the data are just too difficult to retrieve or to present in an easy-to-read format are unlikely to be received kindly by any judges, should your organisation be unfortunate enough to be unable to complete this what is a primary demand in the modern world.

-We also know that the best way to avoid a data breach is to understand the data you have, and in order to do this you need to have clean, quality data.
+We also know that the best way to avoid a data breach is to understand the data you have, and, to do this, you need to have clean, quality data.
 There are a number of reasons for this.
 One is that you may simply have too much data.
 While many organisations have lots of dark data which they are failing to use, distinguishing between useful dark data and useless dark data, and getting rid of the latter, is one way to slim down your data.
-Another is to ensure that your out-dated legacy data which you have no need for is jettisoned.
-The less data you have the easier it is to protect and by ensuring that you have quality data it is much easier to make sure that all the data you store is needed data.
+Another is to ensure that you get rid of out-dated legacy data which you do not need.
+The less data you have the easier it is to protect and by making sure that you have quality data it is much easier to make sure that all the data you store are needed data.

-Quality data is much easier to monitor.
-If your data lake is actually a mud pit and then you put systems in place to set off alarms if you believe that a data breach is taking place, you may be overwhelmed with false positives which will not only waste your organisation's time and energy but may mean you end up taking these alarms less seriously than you should, which could prove disastrous when a real data breach occurs.
-With good data quality in place it makes it easier to detect any real or potential data breaches and making false positives much less likely to happen.
+Quality data which has undergone data validation is much easier to monitor.
+If your data lake is actually a mud pit and then you put systems in place to set off alarms for you believe that a data breach is taking place, you may be overwhelmed with false positives.
+These will not only waste your organisation's time and energy but may mean you end up taking the alarms less seriously than you should.
+This could prove disastrous when a real data breach occurs.
+With good data quality in place, it makes it easier to detect any real or potential data breaches and making false positives much less likely to happen.
 If a successful data breach does happen you haven't merely let criminals access and possibly even destroy your data, you have also badly damaged your brand reputation, possibly fatally so.
-Getting the data quality in place today to avoid this painful scenario may well be the most important thing your organization can do.
+Getting the data quality in place today to avoid this painful scenario may well be the most important thing your organisation can do.

 Here is our introduction to using the Spotless API.
-You can try using our service on your My Filters page but you need to be logged in first.
-You can sign-up using your email address, facebook, google or github accounts.
-You may also view our videos on cleansing an EPG file and cleansing a genre column which both explain how to use our API.
+You can try using our service on your My Filters page but you need to log in first.
+You can sign-up using your email address, Facebook, Google or GitHub accounts.
+You may also view our videos on data cleaning an EPG file and data cleaning a genre column which both explain how to use our API.

 We guarantee your data are secure while they are in our care and that they are not accessible by any third party, a responsibility we take very seriously.